We’ve all heard it. Seventy is the new 50. You’re only as old as you feel.

-The film opens with legendary golfer Gary Player, 80, distinguished silver hair neatly combed, hopping spryly onto a rapidly-moving exercise apparatus.
+The film opens with legendary golfer Gary Player, 80, distinguished silver hair neatly combed, hopping spryly onto a treadmill.

 A mad gleam in his eye, he then goes into the “speed” portion of his workout, huffing and puffing like a demented steamboat.

 Many of us live in apartments so—let’s say cozy—that the living room wouldn’t accommodate a treadmill, never mind the bathroom.

 Still, you can’t help falling in love with the guy.
 He’s fit, he’s optimistic, he has a whole philosophy of life.
 He repeatedly slaps his stomach, producing a sound similar to the sound the head of tuna would make if thwacked against a pier.
 “At 80 years of age,” Player crows, “my core is like……a plank.
 It’s like a plank!”

 Every year, it turns out, over 250,000 seniors, ranging in general age from 50 to 100, compete in a variety of sanctioned athletic events throughout the world.